 The best thing for wet records is to handle them as little as possible and keep them from molding.
 Mold starts to grow quickly — within two to three days — so it is important to take action as soon as possible.
 In the meantime:

-The National Archives and Records Administration and DriveSavers Data recovery make the following recommendations for managing water-damaged hard drives and devices:
+The National Archives and Records Administration and DriveSavers, a data recovery company, make the following recommendations for managing water-damaged hard drives and devices:

 The HIPAA Privacy Rule is not suspended during a public health or other emergency.
 However, additional information may become available on the Office of Civil Rights website.

 The following information may be helpful in preparing for requests received during or after a natural disaster or state of emergency:

 If you cannot salvage the medical records or otherwise reconstruct them via electronic data recovery, you should re-create them to the best of your ability.
 Approach the various other entities that are storing your patients’ PHI in their own databases and record-keeping systems.
 For example, pharmacies, consultants, prior treating physicians, third party insurers, transcription services and hospitals most likely have PHI they can provide.
 The following strategies can facilitate the reconstruction process:

 - Inform patients in writing of their PHI destruction.

 - Send the patient a history form.

 - Invite the patient to contact you to provide additional information.